-- Large increase in apartment construction - o Since 2012, the Madison rental market has seen a boom in construction of new units - o While most projects are not targeted at low income renters, the volume of units in the pipeline should provide relief from the historically low vacancy rate which pushes rents up - o 2013 Projects - Projects Complete: 647 residential units - Under Construction: 814 residential units - Approved: 1287 residential units - Major Pipeline Projects: 899 residential units - TOTALS: 3,647 residential units - City of Madison Community Development Block Grant Funding - o The CDBG committee funds a number of new apartment developments targeted towards low-income renters every year with the goal of improving and expanding affordable housing options throughout the city - 2013 funding created 18 rental units and 154 households received rental assistance - o 2014 Commitments - Pinney Lane Apartment Royster Clark - To be developed by Stonehouse and Movin' Out - 59 Affordable unit including 1,2, and 3 bedrooms - 25% of the units will be affirmatively marketed for people with disabilities - \$128,318 HOME rental development funds - \$265,841 in Housing Development Reserve funds - \$265,841 from the Affordable Housing Trust Fund - Applying for Section 42 tax credits - Also receiving \$400,000 in TIF funds - City of Madison Community Development Authority - o The CDA is currently working to add 8 new units and replace 40 units at its Truax location - TIF Policy Changes - o The City of Madison is revising its TIF policy to specifically assist projects that target low-income residents.
+- Large increase in apartment construction - o Since 2012, the Madison rental market has seen a boom in construction of new units - o While most projects are not targeted at low income renters, the volume of units in the pipeline should provide relief from the historically low vacancy rate which pushes rents up - o 2013 Projects - Projects Complete: 647 residential units - Under Construction: 814 residential units - Approved: 1287 residential units - Major Pipeline Projects: 899 residential units - TOTALS: 3,647 residential units - City of Madison Community Development Block Grant Funding - o The CDBG committee funds a number of new apartment developments targeted towards low-income renters every year with the goal of improving and expanding affordable housing options throughout the city - 2013 funding created 18 rental units and 154 households received rental assistance - o 2014 Commitments - Pinney Lane Apartment Royster Clark - To be developed by Stonehouse and Movin' Out - 59 Affordable units including 1,2, and 3 bedrooms - 25% of the units will be affirmatively marketed for people with disabilities - \$128,318 HOME rental development funds - \$265,841 in Housing Development Reserve funds - \$265,841 from the Affordable Housing Trust Fund - Applying for Section 42 tax credits - Also receiving \$400,000 in TIF funds - City of Madison Community Development Authority - o The CDA is currently working to add 8 new units and replace 40 units at its Truax location - TIF Policy Changes - o The City of Madison is revising its TIF policy to specifically assist projects that target low-income households.
 The guidelines allow funding of residential real estate projects in which no less than 40% of the units are affordable to households making less than or equal to 40% of Area Median Income (AMI).
-Underwriting will be based on the WHEDA Low Income Housing Tax Credit application criteria
+Underwriting will be based on the WHEDA Low Income Housing Tax Credit application criteria rental housing.
+Some models are less effective, would not apply well to the Madison market, or may not be permitted under current state law.